Portfolio-Advanced-software/.github/Research/Which technique is the most optimal way of communicating between micro services?.md

 #### Reliability

 ### Streaming
 The article mentioned that streaming is possible with gRPC or a streaming broker like Kafka.
-So I will be using the [gRPC prototype](https://github.com/Portfolio-Advanced-software/Golang-gRPC-POC) and the [Kafka one]()
+So I will be using the [gRPC prototype](https://github.com/Portfolio-Advanced-software/Golang-gRPC-POC) and the [Kafka one](https://github.com/Portfolio-Advanced-software/micro-service-communication-prototype/tree/main/Kafka).

 #### Scalability
 #### Performance